radsungura/alx-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 4. Bash script that displays Best School 10 times and hi at the tenth display hi with 'While loop'
 5. Bash script that loops from 1 to 10 with tree exceprions with While loop
 6. Superstitious numbers
+7. Bash script that displays the time for 12 hours and 59 minutes:
+	- display hours from 0 to 12
+	- display minutes from 1 to 59